-Maestro Ponti welcomed everyone, and before getting to the music set for March 6, described another exciting upcoming concert entitled Get Happy!
+Maestro Ponti welcomed everyone and, before getting to the music set for March 6, described another exciting upcoming concert entitled Get Happy!
 Joan Ellison Sings Judy Garland.
-This concert takes place at the Charlotte Harbor Event & Conference Center on April 24, 7:30 pm.
+This concert occurs at the Charlotte Harbor Event & Conference Center on April 24, 7:30 p.m.
 He noted that the musical orchestrations used for this special event are the originals, not reductions or simplified versions frequently heard these days.
 The audience will experience authentic Nelson Riddle arrangements, still considered among the best in the music business.

 Ponti explained how some patrons tend to mill about the theater socializing in Italian opera houses.
 An overture provides the perfect venue to remind them that the opera is about to begin and that they should find their seats and settle down.
 He also mentioned Rossini’s habit of finishing his overtures at the last possible moment, sometimes doing so the night of the performance.

 Paul McCartney’s orchestra work Spiral was the next subject of listening and discussion for the upcoming Sunday concert.
 Remembering McCartney’s gift for creating text and music, we were introduced to this impressionistic example of melody and dissonance using a string quartet and full orchestra.
 Spiral is an excellent example of what might be called “sound painting.”
 As this was a beautiful Florida day, I could not help but think of Frederic Delius’ delightful orchestral work Florida Suite (1887).